Credential Resolution

 1. ClaudeCodeSessionOptions.ApiKey (explicit option / configuration)

-The highest-priority overrides.
-Set these programmatically or via
+The highest-priority override.
+Set it programmatically or via

 appsettings.json: